Tex-Mex Migas

 Pro-tip: Mexican-style chorizo is an uncooked sausage, usually made from pork and seasoned with paprika and chiles.
 It is typically stuffed in a casing that will need to be removed prior to cooking.

-1. Cook the Onions, Peppers, and Chorizo: In an 8 to 10-inch frying pan over medium heat cook the chorizo, breaking it apart with a wooden spoon until brown, for approximately 6-8 minutes.
+1. Cook the Onions, Peppers, and Chorizo: In an 8 to 10-inch skillet over medium heat cook the chorizo, breaking it apart with a wooden spoon until brown, for approximately 6-8 minutes.
 Add onions and peppers and cook for 2 minutes or until they begin to soften.

 Tex-Mex migas process shot for step 1 - chorizo being cooked, onions and jalepenos added, chorizo, onions, and jalepenos cooked